Harsha-88/HackIndia-Spark-8-2025-Anonymous/README.md

          The LLM-Powered Form Filler allows users to upload PDF forms (like Aadhaar or Admit Cards), specify which fields they want to auto-fill, and then download the completed form.
 The form is automatically filled using the user’s pre-defined profile data (such as name, email, phone number, etc.).

 Features:
 -Upload PDF: Upload a PDF form (Aadhaar, Admit Card, etc.).

-         -Auto-fill Fields: Specify which fields to auto-fill (e.g., Name, DOB, Email).
+Auto-fill Fields: Specify which fields to auto-fill (e.g., Name, DOB, Email).

 -Download Completed Form: After auto-filling, the form can be downloaded with the filled data.

 Technologies: